Lasagna with Béchamel (no ricotta)

 Assembly

-- Sprinkle freshly grated mozzarella cheese evenly over the top.
-Place the lasagna on a baking sheet to catch drips.
-Bake for 40–45 minutes, or until golden and bubbly.
+- Bake: Sprinkle mozzarella evenly over the top.
+Place dish on a baking sheet to catch drips and bake for 40 to 45 minutes, until golden and bubbling.
+Optionally broil for 2-3 minutes at the end of baking.

 Video